evanpeikon/PhysioNexus/README.md

 # 🧬 Potential Applications, Limitations, and Future Work
 ## Potential Applications
-This causal network analysis tool can be applied across fitness, research, and clinical domains, offering new ways to understand complex physiological relationships.

-In high performance athletic contexts, this tool enables training optimization by identifying the most influential physiological variables, allowing coaches to prioritize interventions that will have the greatest impact on the athlete.
-This approach supports the creation of individual physiological profiles, highlighting how athletes differ in their regulatory mechanisms and enabling truly personalized training approaches.
-Additionally, it's possible to evaluate the effects of interventions(training programs, nutritional strategies, etc) by comparing causal networks before and after to see if they fundamentally alter physiological regulation.
-Perhaps most interestingly, changes in causal structure might serve as early warning indicators of fatigue or overtraining, offering a novel monitoring system that detects subtle shifts in physiological regulation before traditional markers appear.
+PhysioNexus offers powerful analytical capabilities across human performance, research, and clinical domains by revealing complex physiological relationships through causal network analysis.
+Below i've outlined three areas where PhysioNexus is currently being employed:

+- (1) Exercise Physiology Modeling: PhysioNexus is currently being used by professional sports teams and human performance groups within the DoD to map cause-effect relationships in time series data from asseesments and identify physiological drivers and response networks specific to individuals.
+Using this tool, coaches and human performance specialists can develop truly personalized training approaches based on these unique causal profiles, targeting the most influential variables for maximum impact.
+- (2) Training Effect Quantification: The causal network approach allows practitioners to quantify that X amount of training causes Y% change in target variables by determining edge weights in the network.
+By comparing causal networks before and after interventions (training programs, nutritional strategies, etc.), users can evaluate whether these interventions fundamentally alter physiological regulation.
+Perhaps most valuable is the ability to detect early warning signs of fatigue or overtraining through subtle changes in network structure before traditional markers appear, offering a novel monitoring system with predictive capabilities.
-Beyond standard training applications, PhysioNexus enables powerful condition-specific comparisons between different environments or states.
-For example, researchers can examine how causal relationships between physiological variables transform when comparing high versus low altitude, earth versus space environments, or healthy versus pathological conditions.
-These comparisons reveal which physiological systems function as central hubs in different scenarios and how regulatory mechanisms adapt to environmental challenges.
-In clinical settings, this approach can analyze physiological dysregulation in patient populations, potentially uncovering novel insights into disease mechanisms or treatment responses that might be missed by conventional analysis methods.
+- (3) Environmental Adaptation Analysis: PhysioNexus enables powerful condition-specific comparisons between different environments or states.
+Researchers can examine how causal relationships transform when comparing high versus low altitude, earth versus space environments, or healthy versus pathological conditions.
+The enhanced visualizations, as of version 1.0.0, particularly the causal flow diagram, clearly illustrate which physiological systems function as central hubs in different scenarios and how regulatory mechanisms adapt to environmental challenges.
+This approach can reveal critical insights into physiological adaptation mechanisms that might be missed by conventional analysis methods.

-The transformation of causality networks into mathematical simulation models represents perhaps the most ambitious application.
-By converting identified causal relationships into systems of differential equations and determining parameter weights from time series data, researchers can develop predictive models of physiological responses.
-This enables simulation of how changes in key variables would cascade through interconnected physiological systems, allowing researchers and practitioners to test hypothetical scenarios before implementation.
-Such models could predict how adjustments in specific trainable aspects (like muscle oxygenation patterns) might affect other critical variables, creating a virtual physiological testing ground for optimizing interventions.

-## Limitations and Future Work
+## Current Limitations
+While PhysioNexus offers significant analytical power, several limitations should be considered:

-While powerful, this approach has several limitations to consider.
-Granger causality assumes linearity and stationarity, which may not fully capture complex physiological relationships that often involve nonlinear dynamics and time-varying parameters.
-The analysis is sensitive to the sampling rate of the data, and different causal relationships may emerge at different time scales, potentially missing important connections that operate on very fast or slow timescales.
-Additionally, unmeasured variables could drive apparent causal relationships between measured variables, creating misleading connections in the network.
+- (1) Linear Assumptions: The current implementation focuses on linear Granger causality and linear multivariate testing, which may not fully capture complex physiological relationships that often involve nonlinear dynamics.
+For instance, the relationship between heart rate variability and respiratory patterns typically follows nonlinear patterns that the current model might oversimplify.
+- (2) Temporal Sensitivity: The analysis is sensitive to the sampling rate of the data, and different causal relationships may emerge at different time scales, potentially missing important connections that operate on very fast or slow timescales.
+For example, when analyzing muscle oxygenation data, sampling at 1Hz vs. 10Hz vs. 100Hz can yield substantially different causal networks.

-Future work could address these limitations through several avenues.
-Implementing information-theoretic or nonlinear causality measures would better capture the complex nonlinear interactions in physiological systems.
-Analyzing causality at different temporal resolutions would help identify relationships that operate at various timescales.
-Adding physiological constraints to the causal discovery process would incorporate domain knowledge to guide the analysis.
-Developing robust methods to translate causal networks into accurate simulation models would enhance predictive capabilities.
-Examining how causal networks evolve during different exercise phases would capture the dynamic nature of physiological regulation during changing conditions.
-Finally, creating standardized protocols for comparing causal networks across different environmental conditions would strengthen the tool's utility for understanding adaptive physiological responses.
+- (3) Hidden Variables: Unmeasured variables could drive apparent causal relationships between measured variables, creating misleading connections in the network.
+- (4) Stationarity Assumption: The underlying statistical methods assume that the relationships between variables remain constant over time, which may not hold during dynamic physiological processes like exercise where regulation strategies can shift.
+For example, during incremental exercise tests, I've observed that causal relationships between VO2 and muscle oxygenation can subtely change above critical power, violating the stationarity assumption.

+## Extensions and Future Work
+Several extensions could enhance PhysioNexus's capabilities and address current limitations:

+- (1) Nonlinear Analysis: Implementing nonlinear causality measures using transfer entropy would better capture complex interactions in physiological systems that don't follow linear patterns.
+This would extend the tool's ability to detect subtle but important causal relationships that current methods might miss.
+- (2) Multi-Scale Analysis: Developing functionality to analyze causality at different temporal resolutions would identify relationships that operate across various timescales, providing a more complete understanding of fast-acting and slow-developing physiological responses.
+- (3) Differential Equation Modeling: Transforming causal networks into systems of ordinary differential equations would enable simulation and prediction of physiological responses.
+This would allow users to test hypothetical scenarios before implementation, creating a virtual physiological testing ground for optimizing interventions.
+- (4) Dynamic Network Analysis: Extending the tool to examine how causal networks evolve during different exercise phases would capture the dynamic nature of physiological regulation during changing conditions, revealing how control mechanisms shift as the body responds to increasing demands.
+- (5) Standardized Protocols: Developing protocols for comparing causal networks across different conditions would strengthen the tool's utility for understanding adaptive physiological responses and establish methodological consistency for research applications.

 # 🧬 Contributing and Support
 PhysioNexus is an open-source project and welcomes contributions from the community.
 If you encounter issues, have suggestions for improvements, or would like to contribute to the project, feel free to reach out: evanpeikon@gmail.com.